 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer advised that this proposal seeks to provide for initially fixed Suspension Delay Periods by temporarily overwriting clause B.18.4.1 which details the determination of Suspension Delay Periods by the Regulatory Authorities.
 This is because the system functionality to apply dynamic values will not be available for go live.

-Proposer discussed the need to fix delay periods to seven days for an interim, as determined by the Regulatory Authorities, in line with the Supplier Suspension Delay Period of seven days in NI.
-Discussion took place focusing on Supplier of Last Resort(SOLR), credit exposure and initial credit cover calculations.
+Proposer discussed the need to fix delay periods to seven days for all suppliers in Ireland for an interim, as determined by the Regulatory Authorities, in line with the Supplier Suspension Delay Period of seven days in NI.
+Discussion took place focusing on Supplier of Last Resort(SOLR), credit exposure and initial credit cover calculations (which calculations have already taken into account a 7 (as opposed to 14) day period).
 Members asked if it was 7 days in the interim, when would we return to the dynamic values in the associated SEM Committee decision (SEM_17_034).
 RA Member noted the ongoing SOLR process review in ROI and that the Suspension Delay Period value for the ROI jurisdiction may change in future depending on the outcome of that review.
 Supplier Member noted that it may not be possible to reduce this value and this would depend on the outcome of the review.

-Proposer advised that the functionality to apply dynamic values was intended to be included as part of the I-SEM day 2 work..
+Proposer advised that the functionality to apply dynamic values was intended to be included as part of the I-SEM day 2 work (in furtherance of SEM-17-034 decision).
 Query was then raised when the SOLR review was happening.
 RA Member confirmed that CRU has published a consultation.

 Committee were in agreement to vote on this proposal.